Why Greenland?

 Before choosing Greenland, you should have an adventurous spirit.

-You need to be ready to step out of your comfort zone and dive into the beautiful, yet harsh wilderness of the Arctic.
+You must be ready to step out of your comfort zone and dive into the beautiful yet harsh wilderness of the Arctic.

-You might need to wait a day in a small town due to a bad weather forecast or become an inadvertent witness to seal hunting while on a walk by the water.
-But it's all worth it, because the journey to Greenland will turn into one of the most thrilling adventures of your life.
+You might have to wait for a day in a small town due to a bad forecast or become unwitting observers of seal hunting while on a water stroll.
+But it's all worth it, for the journey to Greenland will turn into one of the most thrilling adventures of your life.

 You can join the waiting list, or if you fancy exploring on your own, we can arrange something special just for you and your crew.